This article looks at patent maintenance fees. They might not be thrilling, but if you own a patent, understanding them is absolutely essential.

 The theory behind maintenance fees is simple:

-- Encourage innovation: If a patent owner isn’t actively using or monetizing their invention, letting the patent lapse allows others to build upon the idea.
-However, the crushing impact of IPRs and efficient infringement can now mean that monetizing a patent that is being actively infringed may be outside of the financial reach of the patentee.
+- Encourage innovation: If a patent owner isn’t actively using their invention, letting the patent lapse lets others build upon the idea without rewarding the original inventor.
+However, the crushing impact of IPRs and efficient infringement can now mean that monetizing a patent that is actively infringed may be beyond the financial reach of the patentee.
 This failure to monetize valid, infringed patents due to bad behavior by big technology companies often leaves inventors without the resources to pay the fees.

 - Set Reminders

-- Evaluate whether the patent continues to provide commercial or strategic value before paying fees, especially the later ones, which can be costly.
+- Evaluate whether the patent still has value before paying fees, especially the later ones, which can be expensive.

 - Consider Small Entity Discounts